-^{35.} Theoretically, we expect this historical shock not to have a significant impact in those areas of work where women were already present before the slave trade took place.
-In sub-saharan Africa, women's participation in agriculture was already very common before the slave trade, given the widespread presence of crops that do not require the use of the plough.
+Table 3 presents evidence against this alternative account.
+Odd columns present the results of the estimation of equation (3.1) on the sample of men interviewed in the DHS, participation in agriculture was already very common before the slave trade, given the widespread presence of crops that do not require the use of the plough.
 Indeed, among the 171 ethnic groups in the dataset, only 24% of them were historically characterized by a larger participation in agriculture of men relative to women.
 As outlined in Section 2.1, historical evidence suggests that the demographic shock caused women to enter new areas of work.
 We see a large long-run effect of the slave trade in those occupations where women may face larger barriers to entry, like the sales and services sectors or professional occupations, since they require longer hours spent outside of the domestic sphere.

-^{36.} Table B.8 and B.9 in the online Appendix show that the effects on FLFP and occupational choices are qualitatively identical if we use the natural log of one plus the normalized slave trade measures as explanatory variables.
+Table A8 and A9 in the Appendix show that the effects on FLFP and occupational choices are qualitatively identical if we use the natural log of one plus the normalized slave trade measures as explanatory variables.